rabbitboots/atlas_b/README.md

 ## atlas:renderImageData

 Renders the atlas layout to an ImageData.
+All atlas boxes must have been created with ImageData references.

 `local image_data = atlas:renderImageData(pixel_format, r, g, b, a)`